Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+July11, try to add a new function on official web with myself.
+July,

 July9, i text with coder WANG and audio talk 1 hour with front-end coder MAO, Mr. MAO is also a subordinate from coder YIN.
 Sadly he has little time, but also care about my project.
 Before i call them on WeChat, i seperately take a Loom video to give a brief intro about SeeLayer, and let them know their work details.

 July8, second long talk with coder YIN JianFei, who is a talented full-stack.
 He is interested with SeeLayer and complain that no time for part-time job.
 And he recommend a new back-end coder WANG TengFei, a former colleage in HangZhou.